Raymond J. Lane: Kleiner Perkins Caufield & Byers

-HP
+Hewlett-Packard

-Lane served as non-executive chairman on Hewlett-Packard's board of directors from 2010 to 2011, and as executive chairman from 2011 to 2013.
+Lane served as non-executive chairman on Hewlett-Packard (HP)'s board of directors from 2010 to 2011, and as executive chairman from 2011 to 2013.
 Lane restructured the board to add seven new directors, replaced the short-tenured CEO Leo Apotheker, and led the placement of Meg Whitman as CEO.
 Lane was chairman when HP decided to acquire Autonomy Corporation, a controversial acquisition that led him to step down as chairman, but remain on the board of directors.

 GreatPoint Ventures

-Lane currently serves as a Managing Partner at GreatPoint Ventures, a venture capital firm headquartered in San Francisco, CA.
+Lane served as a Managing Partner at GreatPoint Ventures, a venture capital firm headquartered in San Francisco.

 Tax dispute

 In 2013, it was reported that Lane was involved in a personal tax dispute.
 The case stemmed from a tax year 2000 audit that reviewed an investment in a tax strategy used by Lane's advisors called POPS (Partnership Option Portfolio Securities) to offset a minority of Lane's income.
 Lane agreed to settle in excess of $100 million.

 On January 3, 2014, Lane filed a lawsuit against Deutsche Bank, and BDO Seidman, LLP alleging that he had suffered damage as a result of their having designed an allegedly "fraudulent" tax shelter.